mukeshkumar1451/Data/README.md

    - Clearly describe the triggering field and resulting system behavior.
    - Expected Result must state that the system automatically updates the dependent field.

-   Example rule interpretation:
+   Example:
    If HPML = Yes triggers automatic checkbox selection, generate a step validating:
-   "The system automatically selects the related checkbox when HPML is set to Yes."
+   The system automatically selects the related checkbox when HPML is set to Yes.

    Do NOT invent dependencies not implied by AC or Description.
-   Only validate dependencies explicitly or logically implied.

 8. Do NOT collapse multiple validations into one step.
    Each step must validate exactly one distinct business rule.